 Romania is one of the poorest countries in Europe, with 14 per cent of the population living below the poverty line.

-The government has few resources to spare for deafblind children.
+The government has few resources to spare for children with deafblindness.
 Currently only three per cent of the deafblind population receives any help.

 When Sense International (Romania) started in 1999 deafblindness was unrecognised and there were no services.
 Children were often misdiagnosed and hidden away in bleak institutions.